NBA salary cap: Sign and trade agreements

-The 2011 CBA put further restrictions on sign-and-trades, with these restrictions maintained in the 2017 CBA.
-Since the 2013–14 season, the payroll of the receiving team cannot exceed the so-called "apron" (as of 2017–18 set at $6 million above the tax line) as a result of the trade, and a team that has used the taxpayers' MLE cannot receive a player in a sign-and-trade in that season.
+The 2011 CBA put further restrictions on sign-and-trades, with these restrictions maintained in the 2017 and 2023 CBAs.
+Since the 2013–14 season, the payroll of the receiving team cannot exceed the so-called "apron" (as of 2017–18 set at $6 million above the tax line; this became the first tax apron for 2023–24 and beyond) as a result of the trade, and a team that has used the taxpayers' MLE cannot receive a player in a sign-and-trade in that season.
 Additionally, the apron becomes a hard salary cap for the first season after the signing.
 Teams above the apron before the trade cannot receive a player unless the trade leaves the team below the apron.